 - Sensei Keiko Fukuda just became the fourth person in history (and the first woman, and first person living outside Japan) to be made a 10th dan judoka.
-She's 98 and still teaches judo in San Francisco.
-Do not mess with her.
+She was98 and was still teaching judo in San Francisco.
+It wouldn't have been wise to mess with her.

 - Ernestine Shepherd, who at 75 years old, is in the Guiness Book of Records as the world's oldest female bodybuilder and runs 10 miles every morning.
 To top it off, she didn't even start working out until she was 56.